 Peanuts are actually a legume.
 Counted among nuts, as is often the case, they are by far the “snackiest.”
 But to dismiss them as a baseball stadium indulgence is shortsighted.
 Peanuts are one of the best vegan protein sources out there, with 7.4 grams per ounce.2 They have all nine essential amino acids, including excellent quantities of the branched-chain amino acids so valued for muscle recovery.3

 Now, wouldn’t that be great in – say – a chocolate milk… even a protein shake?
 Lucky again!
-Elmhurst’s Milked Peanuts™ with Chocolate equals chocolate milk with 8g protein per glass, while a new peanut protein shake has 20g – all right from peanuts.
+Elmhurst’s Peanut Milk with Chocolate equals chocolate milk with 8g protein per glass, while a new Peanut Protein Shake has 20g – all right from peanuts.

 Yes, seriously.
 Like any practical dietary code, veganism requires balance.
 You have your protein sources, your grains – and occasionally you get both in one.
 The hardy whole grain oat is maybe the very best example.
 A 30 gram serving of oats, for instance, has 5.1 grams of quality protein.4 Alone among grains, oats contain the protein avenalin, which is similar to legume protein as found in peanuts.
 It’s no surprise that vegan website Forks Over Knives labels oats a pillar food, foundational to a healthy diet.5

 Maybe we can get that into a drink, too.
 Already done.
-Milked Oats™ combines 20g whole grain with 4g protein – all in a single glass, as only oats can do it.
+Oat Milk combines 20g whole grain with 4g protein – all in a single glass, as only oats can do it.

 You don’t have to be vegan to enjoy the many benefits of plants.
 But as we better understand their comprehensive nutritional viability, it becomes a pretty good road to explore.
 Fortunately, there are options to move “plantward” without fully sacrificing animal products – for instance, the flexitarian diet, which allows animal products in moderation.